owlz84/bikepoint-demo/README.md

 At five minute intervals, an __[IBM Data Connect](https://console.bluemix.net/catalog/services/data-connect)__ job copies the latest data to a __[dashDB](https://console.bluemix.net/catalog/services/dashdb)__ cloud data warehouse, overwriting the data that was stored there previously.
 Both services are hosted within Bluemix.

 These intervals could comfortably be shortened, especially if more compute capacity was made available within the cluster.

+## Assets in the repository

+- `app/`

+    Contains the dashboard code in the file _app.R_.

+- `cluster-code/`

+    Contains the code (Zeppelin notes) run on the cluster:

+    File|Purpose
+    -|-
+    bikepoint-ingest.json|Ingest and transform data
+    bikepoint-data-exp.json|Explore the data<br/>Build the predictive model
+    bikepoint-hive-ddl.json|Create the Hive tables to support analytics

+- `Dockerfile`

+    Container recipe for building dashboard [Docker](https://www.docker.com/) image.

+- `bikepoint-demo-service.yml`

+    Pod and service definitions for Kubernetes.

 ## Not present in this repository